 Tyrvaya is a prescription nasal spray used to treat the signs and symptoms of dry eye disease

 *Limitations apply.
-Eligible, commercially insured patients with coverage for Tyrvaya pay as little as $10, up to a savings maximum of $275 for each 30-day prescription, and as little as $10, up to a savings maximum of $825 for each 90-day prescription.
+Eligible, commercially insured patients with coverage for Tyrvaya pay as little as [$0], up to a savings maximum of [$275] for each [30]-day prescription, and as little as [$0], up to a savings maximum of [$825] for each [90]-day prescription.
 Patient is responsible for any out‑of‑pocket costs once monthly savings limit is reached.
-Eligible, commercially insured patients awaiting a coverage decision from their insurance plan pay $10 for one 30‑day prescription, for up to 1 fill.
-This Savings Offer expires 12/31/2024.
+This Savings Offer expires [12/31/2026].
 Offer not valid under Medicare, Medicaid, or any other federal or state program.
 Offer not valid for non-insured/cash-paying patients.
 Oyster Point reserves the right to change or discontinue this offer at any time, without notice.
 See complete Terms and Conditions at Tyrvaya.com for details.

 FREE HOME DELIVERY